brittneypostma/devDocs/src/posts/css.md

 ## CSS Grid vs Flexbox

-CSS Grid Layout is a two-dimensional system, meaning it can handle both columns and rows, unlike flexbox which is largely a one-dimensional system (either in a column or a row).
-A core difference between CSS Grid and Flexbox is that — CSS Grid’s approach is layout-first while Flexbox’ approach is content-first.
-If you are well aware of your content before making layout, then blindly opt for Flexbox and if not, opt for CSS Grid.
-Flexbox layout is most appropriate to the components of an application (as most of them are fundamentally linear), and small-scale layouts, while the Grid layout is intended for larger scale layouts which aren’t linear in their design.
+Should I use Flexbox or Grid? - Both, stop thinking of them as separate layout methods as if they were frameworks.
+Think about the pattern you need for the layout.
+CSS Grid Layout is a two-dimensional system, meaning it can handle both columns and rows, unlike flexbox which is  a one-dimensional system (either in a column or a row, not both).
+Flexbox layouts are content-first and works well when distributing space and aligning content.
+Grid is layout-first and works well on large scale layouts that aren't linear.
+It allows you to define areas and the relationship between them.
 If you only need to define a layout as a row or a column, then you probably need flexbox.
 If you want to define a grid and fit content into it in two dimensions — you need the grid.

 ### Where to learn and practice Flexbox and Grid